bgplab/bgplab/docs/basic/b-max-prefix.md

  * >      192.168.100.0/24       10.1.0.1              0       -          100     0       65100 i
 ```

-Now emulate a *fat fingers* incident in the customer network.
-Use **sh** to execute the `start` script (outside the container), optionally specifying the number of prefixes you want the customer to generate:
+Now simulate a *fat-finger* incident in the customer network.
+From your host shell (outside any `netlab connect` session), use **sh** to execute the `start` script in your lab directory, optionally specifying the number of prefixes you want the customer to generate:

 ```
 $ sh start 20